<> <> <> <>

 The Weight Reset Shakes are low in carbs and calories but are packed with 20 vitamins and minerals.
 In fact, each shake contains 40% of your daily vitamin needs for immunity and overall health.

+It’s recommended that you use this in consultation with your healthcare provider to make sure they’re suitable for you as well as discuss potential precautions.
 They'll be able to guide you through your options, assess whether this kind of diet is a good approach and monitor your progress through this weight loss program.

 Photo credit: Getty Images